 Low-Carb Green Chile Chicken Enchilada Casserole finished casserole in baking dish

-And this is one of those Denny Family Recipes that has good memories.
+This is one of those Denny Family Recipes that has good memories for me.
 Years ago my nephew Jake and I made a canned soup version of Green Chile Chicken Enchiladas when I was visiting my sister and her family.
 Of course that was delicious, but loaded with carbs!

-Fast forward to a time when Jake was living in Salt Lake and coming to cook with me every other week, and we set out to create a low-carb version of chicken enchiladas that would be healthy enough to share on Kalyn’s Kitchen.
+Fast forward to when Jake had moved to Salt Lake and was coming to cook with me every other week, and we decided to create a low-carb version of chicken enchiladas to share on Kalyn’s Kitchen.
 And after quite a few tries we ended up with this delicious recipe.
-Hope you enjoy trying it!
+And if you’re looking for something to make for Cinco de Mayo in a few weeks, this will be just the thing!

 What ingredients do you need for this recipe?